 Trait information was rarely used in an explanatory capacity in the North Pacific, North Atlantic and Mediterranean.
-Most studies from the North Atlantic and Mediterranean, home to some of the earliest and most detailed investigations of albacore diets (especially from the 1930’s; Bouxin & Legendre, 1936; Legendre, 1934, 1940), categorised the diets of albacore as ‘specialised’ (Consoli et al., 2008), of narrow trophic niche width (Teffer et al., 2015), of short food chain length and low trophic adaptability (Pethybridge et al., 2018) compared to the longer food chain lengths and higher trophic complexity of Pacific tuna diets.
-Our reanalysis of the same data found that three habitat trait guilds accounted for a large proportion of diet composition observations from the North Atlantic and Mediterranean.
-Mediterranean samples were especially dominated by two trait guilds overall: the seasonal and resident continental shelf taxa.
+Most studies from the North Atlantic and Mediterranean, home to some of the earliest and most detailed investigations of albacore diets (especially from the 1930’s; Bouxin & Legendre, 1936; Legendre, 1934, 1940), categorised the diets of albacore as ‘specialised’ (Consoli et al., 2008), of narrow trophic niche width (Teffer et al., 2015), and of short food chain length and low trophic adaptability (Pethybridge et al., 2018) compared to the longer food chain lengths and higher trophic complexity of Pacific tuna diets.
+Our re-analysis of the same data substantiates earlier observations and found that three trait guilds based on habitat-use accounted for a large proportion of diet composition observations from the North Atlantic and Mediterranean.
+Mediterranean samples were especially dominated by seasonal and resident continental shelf taxa.
 However, in the North Atlantic dominant prey trait guilds shifted over time, and the detailed taxonomic identification by Bouxin and Legendre in the 1930’s revealed particularly trait-diverse diet composition.
-Trait guilds identified in sampling locations from the North Atlantic and North Pacific were also more diverse than observed elsewhere, and included prevalent consumption of continental shelf, offshore to coastal, mesopelagic and epipelagic trait guilds.
+Trait guilds identified in samples from the North Atlantic and North Pacific were also more diverse than observed elsewhere, and included frequent consumption of and shifts between continental shelf, offshore to coastal, mesopelagic and epipelagic trait guilds.

 We posit that investigating trait-based diet shifts in albacore will be a powerful framework for tracking foraging responses to environmental variability.
-Our review shows clear differences in trait-based diet composition across years and locations sampled.
-Investigating the extent to which the consumption of trait guilds relates to environmental drivers and climate states requires access to disaggregated diet data (i.e. prey from each individual predator) sampled consistently over time and space.
-It may be that individual species productivity alternate and shift across environmental gradients and inter-annual cycles, whilst that of trait guilds may be more stable and offer predictive insights (e.g., the productivity of offshore mesopelagics and coastal to offshore epipelagics in relation to environmental shifts).
-The extent to which species taxonomic, phylogenetic and trait information explains variation in diet composition needs to be formally tested.
+Our study shows clear differences in trait-based diet composition across the years and locations sampled.
+It may be that the productivity of individual species alternates and shifts across environmental gradients and inter-annual cycles, whilst that of trait guilds may be more stable and offer predictive insights (e.g., the productivity of mesopelagics and coastal to shelf epipelagics in relation to environmental shifts).
+Further, linkages between traits that describe prey habitat use and migratory behaviour, alongside prey taxonomy, to their contribution to predator provides an important inference for spatial and temporal variability of forage for predators and may contribute to identification of foraging hotspots in large pelagic ecosystems

-4.2 Synthesis limitations, knowledge accessibility and gaps to overcome
+4.2 Synthesis limitations and knowledge accessibility